Photography by Toine IJsseldijk

 Like most Hindu temples, Muang Tam is oriented towards the east.
 It has a flat concentric plan, with a central sanctuary and two surrounded successively by an inner enclosure, ponds, and an outer enclosure.
 The ponds between the enclosures are an unusual feature of the temple, as is the central sanctuary, which is not elevated and has its towers arranged in rows of three and two.
 All the towers except the central one have been restored.

-Click any of the photos for full screen view and to scroll through the gallery.
+Click on any photo for full screen and to scroll through the gallery